flammie/omorfi/docs/lexemes/silloin.markdown

 ###  silloin₁

-adposition is rare and I haven't found good examples after I started documenting these stuffs, so it may be deprecated and removed in future versions
+* _adposition is rare and I haven't found good examples after I started documenting these stuffs, so it may be deprecated and removed in future versions_
 * UPOS:  X
-* Origin:  finer
+* Origins: finer

 ###  silloin₂

-usually seen as adverb (then), but overlaps instructive of the noun *silta* (bridge)
+* _usually seen as adverb (then), but overlaps instructive of the noun *silta* (bridge)_
 * UPOS:  ADV
-* Origin:  omorfi
+* Origins: omorfi

+### silloin wordforms